What is SACS Accreditation?

 The integrity of the institution and its commitment to improvement are the first things a board of peers will look at when reviewing it.
 This necessitates the institution’s dealings with the commission being open and honest.
 Giving false information, withholding information, or failing to provide information in a timely manner may be interpreted as a lack of commitment to integrity.
 It’s possible that you’ll lose your membership and accreditation as a result of this.

 Schools that are SACS accredited should be committed to improving their programs in order to improve the learning environments they provide.
 It is critical for each SACS-accredited institution to achieve the same goals of continuous improvement.
-These principles must be met all applicants, including private for-profit, private non-profit, and public institutions.
+These principles must be met by all applicants, including private for-profit, private non-profit, and public institutions.

 An institution must meet the requirements or provide an explanation in situations where the requirements are not met in order to gain compliance with the core requirements of SACS accreditation.
 Approval from a government agency to grant degrees, the presence of a governing board and a chief executive officer, and an institutional mission are all required.
 Program information, faculty, learning resources, an enhancement plan, and proof of operation with students enrolled in degree programs are among the other requirements.